Vadman97/Vadweb/README.txt

 *Add file search or sorting by user etc
 *Organize account settings page, add user pictures *File copyright reporting
-*Uploading videos: using php with avconv to convert for web formats *CAPTCHA verification for uploads and whatnot
+*Uploading videos: using php with avconv to convert for web formats *VIDEO CONVERSION *CAPTCHA verification for uploads and whatnot
 *Improve photo alt tags: make sure thumbnails don't show up on google but regular images do *Improve frontend of the view.php